Free RPG List: open-license

 Keywords: genre traditional fantasy rules-lite long open-license

 A martial arts RPG released under the WotC Open Gaming license.
 Action resolution is to 2d6 on a universal table of effective skill vs difficulty.
 Character creation is limited point-based.
-16 pages core rules (PDF).
+(Formerly the the semi-generic "IT" RPG with Robert Ogden.)
+24 pages core rules (PDF).

 True20 Quickstart Rules